dotnet/arcade/repro-environment.md

 1. Product is (re)built and test run  (yes for now, we'll rebuild the whole thing)
 1. Dev investigates failure

-At this time, the hope is that as a first step, we can use Jenkins to "rerun" a failing leg, but do so without publishing or updating the PR.
-That way, the full state can be handed back to the dev for their investigation.

 For the start of a more complete requirements list, and possible systems/tools to round out the solution in the future, please read the rest of this mini-doc.

+Requirements needed for the first round are noted with a (*)

 # Dev chooses target environment

 ### Requirements
-- Be able to choose a specific hash, or latest
+- Be able to choose a specific hash, or latest from a given repo
-- Button on MC?
+- Button on MC OR single command line to request

-### Implementation Notes
+### Implementation (early) Notes
 For an initial "strawman", the current idea is to use Jenkins to basically redo a run, but not publish or update the PR, and then give the machine to the dev to poke around with.

 # Aquiring machines
 There are two main methods to aquire machines for a reproduction environment: 1) Dev Test Lab (DTL) for VMs and 2) Asset Explorer (AE) for physical hardware like Macs, X64, etc.

 ### Requirements
-- Common interface to "check out" a machine (VM or otherwise)
+- *Common interface to "check out" a machine (VM or otherwise)
-- Checking out a machine comes with sufficient data to connect and configure
+- *Checking out a machine comes with sufficient data and access to connect and configure
-- The machine should be delivered in a known state which can reasonably be setup to repro
+- *The machine should be delivered in a known state which can reasonably be setup to repro

 ### Implementation Notes
 For an initial "strawman", the current idea is to use Jenkins to basically redo a run, but not publish or update the PR, and then give the machine to the dev to poke around with.